lamhq/tech-notes/devops/aws/2-compute/3-serverless.md

 - Amazon EC2 mode
 - AWS Fargate mode

-AWS Fargate abstracts the EC2 instance so you’re not required to manage it.
+AWS Fargate abstracts the EC2 instance so you're not required to manage it.

 It natively integrates with AWS Identity and Access Management (IAM) and Amazon Virtual Private Cloud (VPC).